The 9 Best SAT Books Recommended for Digital SAT Prep

 • It can be useful for students of all levels, since Barrett customizes his advice depending on your target score.

-• It provides thorough answer explanations for questions on the first four official SAT practice tests.
+• It provides thorough answer explanations for every question on the four official digital SAT practice tests.
 Where the College Board fails to walk you through the steps of a practice problem or explain why other answer choices are incorrect, this book guides you through each question on each practice test in detail.

 • It can help change your mindset when actually taking the SAT.
 You can incorporate the book's explanations and strategies into your own approach so that you're more confident when answering each question type.
 While the Black Book is great for strategy, though, it's less helpful for studying concepts.